What are Dental Veneers?

 How do I take care of my veneers?

 Porcelain veneers require very little maintenance as they are not porous like our natural teeth and hence are extremely stain-resistant.
 The colour is permanent for the lifespan of the veneer.
-With porcelain veneers, the natural tooth underneath is protected so there is rarely any chance of decay.
+With porcelain veneers, the natural tooth underneath is protected so there is rarely any chance of decay or gum disease.

 However, you should always practice good dental hygiene for the healthiest smile possible.